camin-mccluskey/digital-garden/content/startup-anyway.md

 ![[../assets/num_startups_uk.png|300]]

 I don't doubt that some, maybe even most, of these individuals are motivated by status or money rather than nobler ambitions.
-The thing is, I don't think that matters. [point about it not mattering if you're successful]
+The thing is, I don't think that matters.
+If you solve a problem for someone and they're willing to pay you for it, who cares why you started out?
 ## Start anyway

 Paul Graham famously advises not to worry about creating a company but rather to look for problems and create something useful to solve them.
 If you succeed, meaning others agree what you've created is useful, creating a company is the next logical step.
 I don't disagree with this, indeed I start with the exact same advice.